step by step guide in creating a vision board

 🎁 Need inspiration?

-Grab your free downloadable list of powerful affirmations, quotes, and identity-building power words right here — ready to print or use digitally!
+Grab your free downloadable list of powerful affirmations, quotes, and identity-building power words right here — ( remember if you cannot find something that resonates you, then make or create your own, your future self will thank you.)

 Here are two tried-and-loved layouts you can choose from: